 “How much did Americans know about World War II”

-“How much did Americans know about World War II” is the third post of KHS’s Archival Blog series by KHS archivist Deana Thomas.
-You can read the first post here.
+“How much did Americans know about World War II” is the third post of KHS’s From the Archives blog series by KHS archivist Deana Thomas.
 Check back on the second and fourth Wednesday of every month for more from this series!

 One of the lines of inquiry that has always interested me in regard to World War II is, “How much did Americans know about Germany, Italy, and Japan’s aggression in the run-up to the outbreak of the war in 1941?”
 At the very least, the Salyers family was paying attention.
 The first mentions of international relations/news that can be linked to conditions in the interwar years are in scrapbook 8 (which covers 1921-28).

 On pages 21 and 22 of scrapbook 8 are clippings encouraging Americans to buy stamps to save lives in China.
 Between 1920 and 1921, 500,000 people died due to famine in five northern Chinese provinces.
 At the time, China was struggling through a civil war, massive crop failure and drought.
 Although the country tried to support the hardest-hit regions, by mid-1921 they could no longer stem the tide on their own.
 As a result, a large international relief effort began and the clippings provide evidence of that campaign.
 On page 25 of scrapbook 8 is a hand-drawn map of China.
 The map was drawn by Mary Alice Salyers as part of her course work in the seventh grade.